- Bill’s Hip Resurfacing with Dr. Marwin 2015

 I am now just past the 5 week mark on my right hip resurfacing, and I am starting to feel more like myself.
 Outside of sleep, everything is coming together.
 Sleep is still an issue, as I am a side sleeper and movement jars me awake, and it’s hard to get back to sleep.

-Played my first round of golf on Saturday, walked the course- no cart- … Read the rest
+Played my first round of golf on Saturday, walked the course- no cart- and though tired at the end, felt good enough to set up my next game this week.

 Update: November 15, 2016 – 5 Year Anniversary

 Wow, does time fly when you’re having fun.
 I had my bilateral surgery with Dr Scott Marwin on 11/15/11.
 Being bilateral, I was able to stay at NYU Langone for nine days total having PT three times a day.
 On the ninth day I surprised my wife by walking out of the hospital using just one cane.
 I was able to open the car door and get in with no help.
-I had retired from working as a Union Carpenter in NYC on September 10 and I spent the first six months … Read the rest
+I had retired from working as a Union Carpenter in NYC on September 10 and I spent the first six months working on my rehab.
+Feeling great, my next thing was to put two additions on my house; a 1 garage with a big attick for … Read the rest

 Dr. Scott Marwin did my right hip when I was 62 on 4/28/2009, 2 days before my 63rd birthday and my left hip at 64 on 9/9/2011 – both are BHRs; both done at NYU Hospital for Joint Diseases.